The Thrive For Good Growing Food Course

 The main tasks here are fertilizing, watering, pest management, harvesting, and seed saving.

-Most of these may happen throughout the growing season.
+Most of these issues can occur throughout the growing season.

-Some fertilizing is done only once or twice a year but some is done monthly or even weekly.
-Watering is done at least weekly and sometimes daily.
+Some fertilizing is done only once or twice a year, while other applications are made monthly or even weekly.
+Watering is done at least once a week and sometimes daily.

 Pest management is an ongoing process of observation, prevention, and occasional intervention.

-Harvesting starts in spring and may continue even into the winter.
+Harvesting typically begins in spring and may continue into winter.
 Most seed saving happens in the summer and fall.

-For now, it all starts with the soil, so that’s where we’ll start, too…
+But it all starts back with the soil, so that’s where we’ll start, too…

 Getting Ready